isjeffcom/CUBE.gl-doc/docs/intro.md

 ## Performance

+[GTX 1066Ti Gaming Laptop]

-Render the 6km of a New York City with 144 FPS
+Render 6km of a New York City with building and road in 144 frame per second (FPS).

-Render 6km of center New York City with 1000+ animated object, shader animation enabled heatmap with 60 FPS
+Render 6km of center New York with 1000+ animated object, shader animation enabled heatmap with 60 FPS

-(both merge option enabled for CUBE.Building, test in an GTX 1066Ti Gaming Laptop)
+(both merge option enabled for CUBE.Building)